Are you investing in SMS marketing yet?

 Around 75% of consumers say they don’t mind receiving SMS branded messages from companies after they’ve agreed to opt-in to the experience.
 According to eMarketer, clients feel just as comfortable receiving messages via text as they do via email – if not more so.

 As long as you give clients the option to “opt-in” to a text, they’re happy to receive your messages.

 SMS Marketing Statistics: Success Rates

-15. The average response time for an SMS is 90 seconds, compared to 90 minutes for email
+15. The average response time for an SMS is 90 seconds, compared to 90 minutes for the email

 Gartner studies found that the average response time for a legitimate email is usually around 90 minutes, compared to only 90 seconds for an SMS message.
-Additionally, Gartner notes that various sources rate the response and open rates of SMS are around 98% compared to around 20% for email.
+Additionally, Gartner notes that various sources rate the response and open rates of an SMS are around 98% compared to around 20% for email.